KCPT19/ACF-Location-Rules-Post-Type-Attachment/readme.txt

 == Description ==

 This plugin came about as a need to negate the attachment page for advanced custom fields.
-With enough post types on a website, it's easier to negate the pages you don't want fields showing up on, and attachment's page is definitely a page I don't need my new fields showing up on.
+With enough post types on a website, it's easier to negate the post types you don't want fields showing up on, rather than selecting all the post types you want the fields to show up on.

 == Installation ==